Exploring the Frontier of Vision-Language Models: A Survey of Current Methodologies and Future Directions: Future Directions

 \textbf{Tradeoff between pre-training and modular structure:} A Lot of research is going on to increase the understanding, control, and faithfulness capacities of VLMs by introducing modularity in place of black box pretraining. \textbf{Incorporating other modalities :}Works are going on for incorporating more finer modalities like gaze/gestures inspired by \cite{cheng2022gaze} which is very important for the educational sector. \textbf{Fine-grained Evaluation of VLMs:} Works are going on for more fine-grained evaluation of VLMs on parameters like bias, fairness etc. DALL-Eval \cite{cho2023dall} and VP-Eval \cite{cho2023visual} are a few works in this direction.

 \textbf{Causality and Counterfactual Capabilities in VLMs:} A lot of work is done to understand the causal and counterfactual capabilities of LLM, which inspired researchers to explore the same in the realm of VLMs.
 Cm3 \cite{aghajanyan2022cm3} is one of the earliest works in this domain and there is a lot of buzz in this topic. \textbf{Continual Learning/Unlearning:} A trend is there on efficiently learning continuously without training it from scratch in the VLM space.
 VQACL \cite{zhang2023vqacl} and Decouple before Interact \cite{qian2023decouple} are some of the earliest works in this domain.
 Inspired by the concept of knowledge unlearning observed in LLMs \cite{si2023knowledge}, researchers are also delving into similar approaches within the realm of VLMs. \textbf{Efficieny in training:} Efforts are concentrated on developing efficient multimodal models, with notable advancements such as BLIP-2 showing promise.
 It surpasses Flamingo-80B by 8.7\% in zero-shot VQA-v2, while utilizing significantly fewer trainable parameters (54 times fewer). \textbf{Multilingual grounding of VLMs:} Following the recent surge in multilingual LLMs such as OpenHathi \cite{OpenHathi} and BharatGPT \cite{BharatGPT}, there is a growing momentum towards the development of multilingual vision-language models (VLMs).
+Palo\cite{maaz2024palo} is the first notable work in this direction.
+As applications of multilingual reasoning continue to expand \cite{ghosh2025multilingual,gautam2025mind}, Vision–Language Models (VLMs) must be trained to perform complex reasoning across languages.

-Palo\cite{maaz2024palo} is the first notable work in this direction . \textbf{More Domain specific VLMs:} Various domain-specific VLMs, exemplified by projects like MedFlamingo \cite{moor2023med} and SkinGPT \cite{zhou2023skingpt}, have paved the way in their specialized fields.
+\textbf{More Domain specific VLMs:} Various domain-specific VLMs, exemplified by projects like MedFlamingo \cite{moor2023med} and SkinGPT \cite{zhou2023skingpt}, have paved the way in their specialized fields.
 Further endeavors are in progress to craft VLMs specifically tailored for sectors like education and agriculture.